 On July 10, 2023, CBRE Group, Inc., CBRE Services, Inc. (CBRE Services) and Relam Amsterdam Holdings B.V., a wholly-owned subsidiary of CBRE Services, entered into a new 5-year senior unsecured Credit Agreement (the 2023 Credit Agreement) maturing on July 10, 2028, which refinanced and replaced the previous credit agreement.
-The 2023 Credit Agreement provides for a senior unsecured term loan credit facility comprised of (i) tranche A Euro-denominated term loans in an aggregate principal amount of $\epsilon$ 366.5 million and (ii) tranche A U.S. Dollar-denominated term loans in an aggregate principal amount of 5.8% as of December 31, 2023, both requiring quarterly principal payments beginning on December 31, 2024 and continuing through maturity on July 10, 2028.
-The proceeds of the term loans under the 2023 Credit Agreement were applied to the repayment of all remaining senior term loans, approximately \$437.5 million, under the previous credit agreement, the payment of related fees and expenses and other general corporate purposes.
+The 2023 Credit Agreement provides for a senior unsecured term loan credit facility comprised of (i) tranche A Euro-denominated term loans in an aggregate principal amount of &350.0 million with weighted average interest rate of 5.8% as of December 31, 2023, both requiring quarterly principal payments beginning on December 31, 2024 and continuing through maturity on July 10, 2028.
+The proceeds of the term loans under the 2023 Credit Agreement were applied to the repayment of all remaining outstanding senior term loans, approximately \$437.5 million, under the previous credit agreement, the payment of related fees and expenses and other general corporate purposes.